 Because the PicoMite I/O is specified for a maximum of 3.6V and PS2 keyboards run off 5V level conversion should be used on the CLOCK and DATA pins.
-A suitable commercially available Adafruit 4 channel bi-directional level converter is pictured.
+A suitable commercially available Adafruit 4 channel bi-directional level converter is pictured on the right.
 The PS2 CLOCK pin should be connected via the level converter to PicoMite pin 11 (GP8) and the PS2 DATA pin to PicoMite pin 12 (GP9).
-The additional channels on the level converter could be used for connecting a 5V I2C device